 Southeast campus provides much of the University's athletic and recreation facilities.
 These facilities have demanding requirements for large, flat areas, and generally discourage foot traffic.
-These challenges inspired great collaboration within the campus community and as a result, the plan for this area of the campus includes a new pedestrian connection to the Groves Stadium area, relocated practice fields, expanded golf practice green, enhanced indoor practice and training facilities, and consolidated athletic program offices, as well as new academic facilities and expansion of the freshman community:
+These challenges inspired great collaboration within the campus community and as a result, the plan for this area of the campus includes a new connection to the UCC and Athletics Campus area, accommodated a campus loop road around recently constructed indoor practice fields, and provided additional space for freshman residents and targeted two potential sites for a new residential college: